 Day 2: By-passing Bristol and Bath we headed northwards towards the Midlands.
 There were several routes we might have taken through Gloucestershire and onward, some more direct that others but there was a huge obstacle in our way, Birmingham, should we go west or east of it?
 (We chose east)

-Day 3: We spent the day in Chesterfield, visiting Chesterfield Royal Hospital and replenishing supplies.
-We might have been less than half way through our LeJoG trip but it had taken us two days to get to Land’s End in the first place – by the time we finally arrived back home we had driven the length of England and Scotland twice!
+Day 3: We spent the day in Chesterfield, visiting Chesterfield Royal Hospital for a photo call and replenishing supplies – we might have been less than half way through our LeJoG trip but it had taken us two days to get to Land’s End in the first place.
+By the time we finally arrived back home we would have driven the length of England and Scotland twice!

-Gael and I followed the ‘Tally Ho’ route until the lunch halt at The Oil Can Cafe near Holmfirth, then headed northwards in the afternoon to our overnight stop at Haltwhistle near Hadrian’s Wall.
+Gael and I followed the ‘Tally Ho’ route until the lunch halt at The Oil Can Cafe near Holmfirth, then headed northwards in the afternoon to our overnight stop at The Ashcroft Guest House Haltwhistle near Hadrian’s Wall.

 Day 5: Into Scotland!
 Tonight we stayed north of Perth, avoiding Edinburgh (though unfortunately not Falkirk!) and the Forth Road Bridge for a more rural route towards the Cairngorms.